nikwilldoit/Raki_SaaS_System/README.md

 - Customers are seated and ready to order.
 - Employee is authenticated and has permission to create orders.
-- Menu and stock information are up to date; unavailable items are known.
+- Menu and stock information are up to date and unavailable items are known.

 **Flow**